Kanadehon Chūshingura: Authorship

 Keene suggests that Acts 6 & 7 be assigned to Izumo, and Act 3 to Senryū.

 These identifications are tentative, and not based on stylometry or similar approaches.

 The multiple authorship may be responsible for some of the shifts characters undergo during the 11 acts:

 "Sagisaka Bannai, for example, is a comical character in the third act, but by the seventh act there is hardly a trace left of his comicality, and at the end of the play the triumph of the loyal retainers is climaxed by killing Bannai, as if he, rather than Moronao, were the chief villain.

 Again, Kakogawa Honzō fawningly offers bribes to Moronao in the third act by no means appears the same man as the heroic Honzō of the ninth act...

-The same holds true of Rikiya; the blushing young man of the second act is so unlike the resolute hero of the ninth act as to require two actors."
+The same holds true of Rikiya; the blushing young man of the second act is so unlike the resolute hero of the ninth act as to require two actors."Recent scholarship - most notably the analyses of Uchiyama Mikiko - has questioned the traditional attributions, and suggests that it was Namiki Sōsuke (Namiki Senryū) who played the principal authorial role in shaping both the overall dramatic design and several major scenes of Kanadehon Chūshingura, with Takeda Izumo II and Miyoshi Shōraku contributing in more limited capacities.